 Current is supplied to the automatic switches whenever the batteries are connected.
 The bilge pump switches in the helm are supplied current when the house battery switch is in the "ON" position.
 Breakers for both the manual and the automatic functions are located on the MDP.

 Activate the manual bilge pump briefly each time the boat is used to ensure pumps are operating properly.
-Activate the automatic switch manually to verify operation by running water into the aft bilge compartment until the pump activates.
+Activate the automatic switch manually to verify operation by placing a wet rag across the sensor and mounting bracket.
 There is a delay built into the switch before the pump will activate.
-The pump will continue to operate for a short time after the water is removed.
-Refer to the water pump manufacturer's information under "Plumbing" for more information.
+The pump will continue to operate for a short time after the rag is removed.
+Refer to the Water Witch manufacturer's information under "Plumbing" for more information.